THE CAN DO QUIZ

 DID YOU KNOW?

-Australia has four seasons.
-Select from the boxes below to see Melbourne in each season.
+India has four seasons.
+Select from the boxes below to see Mumbai in each season.

 December to February